SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

         }, 2000);
 ```

 Your intent will then receive the Maze as well as an array containing the locations of the player and the goal.
 I noticed that there is a `move` extra which we can send.
-It takes one of the following chars `hjkl` which look to me to be similar to the keys that can be used to navigate certain text editors, where `k` is up, `j` is down, and so on.
+It takes one of the following chars `hjkl`, which look to me to be similar to the keys that can be used to navigate certain text editors, where `k` is up, `j` is down, and so on.

 Now, we know the vulnerability is an arbitrary Java object deserialization, and that we can send broadcasts to this thing.
-Now we need to identify the individual exploit.
+We need to identify the individual exploit.
 There is a very suspect component within the target `APK` which is the apache commons codec library.
-Now, looking online I could not find any reported vulnerabilities for this component, and I assume that the staff here don't want an 0day.
+Looking online I could not find any reported vulnerabilities for this component, and I assume that the staff here don't want an 0day.

 Rather, I focused on what I may have missed, and came across the `BroadcastAnnouncer.java` file, which contains the following class: